Tonistark92/Compose-MultiPlatform-/README.md

+# My Compose Multiplatform Mobile (CMP) Project

+Welcome to my first Compose Multiplatform Mobile (CMP) project!
+This project aims to demonstrate the power of Kotlin(Compose) for building cross-platform applications targeting both iOS and Android.

+## Image

 ![Screen Shot 2024-07-09 at 12 45 02 PM](https://github.com/Tonistark92/Compose-MultiPlatform-/assets/86676102/2ebb00c9-4cd7-445d-b07a-7a0ce087bc57)

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.